AmanyadavFD/Learning-dsa-with-js/README.md

 - Practiced writing the for loop and while loop
 - Solved basic problems using for loop like print number, check even or odds

+### ✅ Day 3 - Loop 01

+- Solved the basic question based on the loop, functions and array.
+- Searche Element
+- Count the Negative Number
+- Largest Numbers

 ## 📁 Repository Structure